Business Finance

 While this process seems complex, modern technology has sped up the process to happen in a matter of seconds.

-How Do You Pay for a Merchant Account?
+How does pricing work for a Merchant Account?

 1. Flat Pricing